Best Reflective Running Gear of 2025

 Cons:

 The Nathan Reflective Quick Stash Run Hat is an excellent option for runners who may shy away from wearing obviously reflective gear in daylight because of its questionable appearance.
-This hat is made of a plain black material with stylish reflective outlines and doesn’t stand out as anything special during the daytime.
+This hat is made of plain black material with stylish reflective outlines and doesn’t stand out as anything unusual during the daytime beyond its fun design.
+Runners can certainly look good in the hat during dark or well-lit runs.
+But before dawn or after dusk, it provides a decent reflective cast to warn others of your presence.

 Another hidden gem of the hat is the stash pocket on each side.
 These can hold essentials such as keys, cards, I.D.s, or gels.
 And when it’s hot out, the lightweight wicking material protects from the sun.
 Additionally, the mesh sides of this hat will keep you cool.
 This running hat is so comfortable that it barely feels like wearing a hat, even after hours out on the trails.
-The brim is quite short, and it didn’t do a great job blocking the sun, but this is probably a non-issue for a hat designed to be worn in mostly low-light conditions.
+The brim is quite short, and it didn’t do a great job blocking the sun, but this is probably a non-issue for a hat designed for mostly low-light conditions.

 Best Headlamp: Black Diamond Sprinter 500 Headlamp ($80)

-Best Reflective Running Gear - Black Diamond Sprinter 500 Headlamp - product photo
+Best Reflective Running Gear - Black Diamond Sprinter 500 Headlamp - product photoPros:

 • 500 lumens light up the trail or road